srisivan/think_python/README.md

 # think_python
-Exercises and worked out examples from the book Think Python
+Notes from the book Think Python